Reza-Javadpour/reza-javadpour/Readme.md

 Software Web Developer
 -------------------

-I am a web developer with deep knowledge in front-end development.
-I have 5 years of professional experience in developing mid to large-scale websites and web applications based on web standard technologies.
-Also, I have worked with all three front-end tools such as React.js, Vue.js, and Angular.
-As well as, I enjoy painting with CSS and learning Python in my spare time.
+A web developer with deep knowledge in front-end development.
+7 years of professional experience in developing mid to large-scale websites and web applications based on web standard technologies and front-end tools such as React.js, Angular, and Vue.js (+3 years for each one).

 * 🌍  I'm based in Tehran, Iran
 * 🧠  I'm learning Flutter, AI, & Python